Newburn: Education

 Newburn Library was built in the 1960s.
 However, it has bad accessibility and so there are plans to build a new library near Newburn's community centre.
 The new library is expected to incorporate a doctor's surgery and pharmacy, costing £24 million, with a planned opening of 2012.
-Newburn Hall Motor Museum is situated in the north of Newburn.
-The museum is housed in buildings originally built in 1924 as a drill hall for the 4th Northumberland Fusiliers.
+Newburn Hall Motor Museum was situated in the north of Newburn.
+The museum was housed in buildings originally built in 1924 as a drill hall for the 4th Northumberland Fusiliers.
 It became derelict in 1979 but was renovated by car enthusiasts and opened in 1981 to house vintage cars and motorcycles.
+The museum closed during the Covid pandemic.

 Newburn has a primary school and nursery called Newburn Manor Primary School, which has been part of the community since 1890.

 Religious sites

 St Michael and All Angels' church was built in a commanding position above the area on the site of an earlier wooden-built church, which was burned down in 1067.
 Osulf II of Bamburgh attacked Copsi, an appointee of William the Conqueror, setting the church alight and slaying Copsi when he emerged from its door.
 The current church was built over the course of 30 years, beginning in 1070.
 Parts of Hadrian's Wall were used in its construction.
 The church was damaged in another fire in 2006, but the current tower has stood since 1100.
-In the early twentieth century, the Newburn Wesleyan Church was built.
+In the early twentieth century, the Newburn Wesleyan Chapel was built.
 This has since been demolished.